AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

 Based on dashboard insights:

-    1. Maintain a healthy relationship with the customers in Bhubaneshwar, Hyderabad, and Chennai as they have the highest profit % by market.
+    1. Maintain a healthy relationship with the customers in Surat, Patna, Bhubaneshwar, and Bhopal as they have the highest profit % by market.

-    2. Make some strategy for the Lucknow market as its revenue is less and also profit % is negative.
+    2. Make some strategy for the Bengaluru market as its revenue is less and profit % is negative.

     3. Figure out what needs to be done as sales quantity in Kanpur, Surat, Patna, Bhubaneshwar, and Chennai are the lowest.